 Photos are nice but let’s get real—we need to look at specifics.
 They can have different polar patterns, different sensitivity, and they don’t have to all be dynamic mics.
 For example, the Heil PR28 is a dynamic mic while the DPA 4099 is a condenser.
 While all of these characteristics do make a big difference in how a mic treats sound, frequency response is a major factor never to be overlooked.

 The frequency response of a microphone alters the tonal characteristics of the snare drum.
-Take just one snare drum from above, like the Pearl Chad Smith Signature Snare, and mike it with three different mikes.
+Take just one snare drum from my list, like the Pearl Chad Smith Signature Snare, and mike it with three different mikes.
 The result is three different sounds.
 And we haven’t even touched the EQ portion.

 For comparison, here are the frequency response charts for the Shure SM57, Heil PR28, and the DPA 4099 (Note the charts with multiple lines are showing the differing frequency responses when not on-axis with the sound source):